 15. Desert Willow (Chilopsis linearis hybrids)

 Desert willow is a deciduous, open rangy native tree found in the desert of Southwest America.
 Its unique bell-shaped flower stands out in the wild.
-It has smaller hybrids that produce more extensive, more intensely colored flowers that rival that of orchids in appearance.
+It has smaller hybrids that produce more extensive, more intensely colored flowers that rival that orchids in appearance.

 This is a drought-tolerant plant that will make the most outstanding solutions for drier landscapes.
 There are several types of desert willows that you can have.
 It blooms pink and red color flowers in full sunlight.